id-bioinfo/TIPars/README.md

 the script ouputs the reconstructed ancestral sequences to fasta file and the tree with all internal node named as "INNODEXXX" to newick file.
 More details can be check in ([link](https://github.com/id-bioinfo/TIPars/tree/master/reconstructAncestralSeq)).

+# Docker setup
+We provided a Dockerfile for building Docker image, based on Ubuntu 22.04.
+The Dockerfile installed all nessesary software and libraries needed to run TIPars and reconstruct ancestral sequences.
+Here is how to use it:
+1. Make sure you have Docker installed and running
+2. Change directorsy to the root of this repository
+3. Run `docker build -t tipars .` to build the docker image
+4. To create a container and open a bash inside that container, run `docker run -it tipars bash` (to linked the host repo folder to the container repo folder, use this command instead: `docker run -it -v [host path to repo]:/tipars tipars bash`, please refer to [this docker tutorial](https://docs.docker.com/storage/bind-mounts/) for more), or you can run a tipars toy test using the NDV dataset by using this command: `docker run tipars`, or reconstruct acnestral sequence to test by `docker run --entrypoint '/bin/bash' tipars -c 'cd /tipars/reconstructAncestralSeq && perl reconstructAncestralSeq.pl trial.tree trail.fasta outdir 4'`

 # How to Cite

 Yongtao Ye, Marcus Shum, Joseph Tsui, Guangchuang Yu, David Smith, Huachen Zhu, Joseph Wu, Yi Guan, Tommy Tsan-Yuk Lam.
 Robust expansion of phylogeny for fast-growing genome sequence data.